Bmullerc/hoowks-app/README.md

 - Found a problem with the addition of Routes, the theme was reverting back to light (default) when loading/reloading pages.
 - Fixed the theme problem with the use of LocalStorage.
 - Changed the theme changing Icons to use LocalStorage aswell.
+- Started working on consolidating the Hooks dropdowns into a single Content dropdown.

 ## Need to Improve

 - Page loading/changing seems rough at times, not sure what can be done.
+- Improve the Pages and Nav anchors related to them.
 - Tried to port to Typescript but could not figure out some of the problems and couldn't make the app work because of them.
+- Folder management

 ## Next Steps